 Hello, I'm Valentin, a software developer.
 I live with my wife in a village close to Bern, Switzerland.

-This is my personal website where I post all my articles, notes, photos and reviews.
-You can find me writing about running on runboyrun.ch.
+This is my personal website where I post all my articles notes photos and reviews.
+I like to write about my running adventures too, it's in french over runboyrun.ch .

 -